Vyral/base-template/_posts/2018-07-30-the-new-approach-to-selling-your-luxury-property.md

 Today we are going to talk about a different approach to getting your stale listing sold.
 If you have a listing that is not getting activity for whatever reason, **there are two types of approaches that will help expedite the sale.**

-The old approach involves going back to the agent and telling them that your seller is motivated and all offers will be considered.&nbsp;
+The old approach involves going back to the agent and telling them that your seller is motivated and all offers will be considered.

 **The new approach is what I called the “ROS” or Reverse Offer Strategy.** Here is an example of how it works in action.
 We recently helped an owner sell their home and went back to a buyer who had seen the home about three weeks previously, but had not pulled the trigger.
 In real estate, time is the killer of all deals, and we knew that the home was not top of mind for the buyer or their agent. **So, we went back to these buyers and made an offer to them.** We ended up getting a deal together, all thanks to the ROS strategy.